• Skip to primary navigation

 1. When the oyster mushrooms are ready, lower the heat and add additional oil if you need it.

-3. Finally, add the previously fried potatoes.
+1. Finally, add the previously fried potatoes.
 Stir to re-heat it.
-It is ready to be served with freshly chopped parsley or red pepper flakes if you want it fiery.
+It is ready to be served with freshly chopped parsley or red pepper flakes.

 There are so many variations and things you can add, skip, or substitute.
 It all depends on your taste and the ingredients available to you.
 In the below list, we would like to give some examples which you may find useful when creating your own vegan breakfast hash combination.